 Protecting the land is part of LCRA’s mission.
-Created in 1934 as a Texas conservation and reclamation district, LCRA owns about 13,300 acres of parkland in the lower Colorado River basin.
+Created in 1934 as a Texas conservation and reclamation district, LCRA owns nearly 11,000 acres of parkland in the lower Colorado River basin.
 LCRA also helps private landowners become better stewards of their land through the LCRA Creekside Conservation Program.

 Conservation program breathes new life into